NTNU-IDI/idatt1003-mappe-2024-aardv44rk/README.md

 [//]: # (TODO: Write a short description of your project/product here.)

 This project is a part of required assignments in IDATT1003 (Programmering 1).
+The assignment asks for an applicaton that helps users reduce their food waste by supplying them with tools to manage food and recipes.

 ## Project structure